-Chicken with Onions, Lemon & Saffron
+Chicken with Onions, Lemon, and Saffron

 This chicken dish is easy to make and has complex flavors.
 Finishing it with the preserved lemons and cilantro garnish is inspired.